algolia-samples/saved-search-alerts-with-firebase/README.md

 # Saved search alerts with Firebase

-This sample app show how you can "save" a search and then automatically notify when new items match the saved search.
+This sample app shows how you can "save" a search.
+The app automatically notifies you when new matching items become available.
+Saved searches are great for automating repetitive search queries, and to keep up to date with changing content.

 ## Features

+With this sample app, you can:

 - 💾 🔎 Save a search
-- 🆕 📨 Automatically be notified about new items matching your saved search
+- 🆕 📨 Automatically get notified about new items matching your saved search
 - 🔄 🔎 Manually replay your saved search

 ## Demo (Try it yourself!)